adityarawat1223/Network-Monitoring-Service/README.md

 ## Overview

-A backend service that connects to remote Linux machines using SSH and retrieves real-time system metrics like CPU usage, memory usage, and uptime.
+A backend service that monitors a remote Linux server using SSH and provides real-time system metrics.

-This project focuses on interacting with actual systems rather than just building APIs.
-It executes commands remotely, parses raw output, and exposes structured metrics via REST endpoints.
+The system uses **scheduled polling + Redis** to collect and serve metrics efficiently, along with a basic health alert mechanism.

 ---